 As a matter of fact, you may be committing a few e-commerce SEO mistakes yourself, which you may not even know.

-Soon enough, internet experts will figure out how to address e-commerce SEO issues, and websites that utilize the new-found science will enjoy faster and better results; given that everyone else will then follow.
+It will only be a matter of time before internet experts figure out how to address e-commerce SEO issues.
+Only then will websites that utilize the new-found science will enjoy faster and better results.

 But until then, let’s stick to what works so far and continue avoiding e-commerce SEO mistakes.